 |United Healthcare||Wilier Triestina||Shimano||Shimano|

-On the subject of incomplete sets, the list above is provisional and based on a mix of enquiries and trawling websites, Twitter and Facebook in the last few days and the info’s been hard to compile, some teams have yet to update their websites with 2015 rider rosters yet alone stage their publicity launch and announce their bikes.
+The list above is provisional and based on a mix of enquiries and trawling websites, Twitter and Facebook in the last few days and the info’s hard to compile, some teams have yet to update their websites for 2016 at all, let alone stage their publicity launch and announce their bikes.
 Suggestions for updates and corrections are welcome.